-SUBJECT: PHYSICAL SECURITY 3.3.11 The secure cannabis storage room cannot be used for any other purpose than the storage of cannabis, no other items or equipment (except equipment essential to the operation of the premises and approved by AGLC) may be present in the room.
-(Amended Nov 2019) 3.3.12 A plan for the secure cannabis storage room must be submitted to AGLC for approval along with any changes to the approved plan.
+SUBJECT: PHYSICAL SECURITY (except equipment essential to the operation of the premises and approved by AGLC) may be present in the room.
+3.3.12 A plan for the secure cannabis storage room must be submitted to AGLC for approval along with any changes to the approved plan.